 Participants understand that there may be detrimental impacts to adopting voting protocols that might impede the effective administration of the CAT System.
 For instance, too high a threshold for decision making may limit the ability of the body to adopt broadly agreed upon provisions.
 The extreme form of this would have been for the CAT NMS Plan to require unanimity on all matters.
 In such case, one dissenting opinion could effectively derail the entire decision-making apparatus.
 The inability to act in a timely way may create consequences for efficiency, competition, and capital.
 Conversely, if Participants set a voting threshold that is too low, it might have the impact of not giving sufficient opportunity to be heard or value to dissenting opinions and alternative approaches.
-As an example, if Participants were to set voting thresholds too low, it might be possible for a set of Participants to adopt provisions that might provide them a competitive advantage over other Participants.
+As an example, if Participants were to set voting thresholds too low, it might be possible for a set of Participants.
 Either forms (a too high or too low threshold) could result in negative impacts to efficiency, competition, and capital formation.
 These issues apply in the context of efforts of the Participants to develop the CAT NMS Plan submitted here or in the context of the Operating Committee's responsibilities after approval of the CAT NMS Plan.